EpikCord/EpikCord.py/docs/source/index.rst

 ..
-EpikCord.py documentation master file, created by sphinx-quickstart on Sun May  8 17:59:04 2022.
+EpikCord.py documentation master file, created by sphinx-quickstart on Sat Jan 29 12:02:45 2022.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   You can adapt this file completely to your liking, but it should at least contain the root ``toctree`` directive.

 Welcome to EpikCord.py's documentation!
 =======================================